Agriculture Drought Response

 • Still Average

-by PfzFarms, about 4 years ago
+by PfzFarms, over 4 years ago

 We farm a little over 2000 dryland acres in Northeast Colorado.
 Precipitation for the year has ranged between 5-7” which is less than half of average.
 Our early crops didn’t do well do to the heat but that is why we have so many crops in rotation, 15 different crops this year.
 The interesting part is the “warm” weather crops are doing well for the conditions.
 We are anticipating at least average yields for millet, sunflowers and dry beans and above average for corn .
 The use of soil health has made our land much more resilient, the crops can...
 Continue reading